 Facing the river only, the quayside dwellings feature glazed façades that allow for optimal use.
 The rear of these popular dwellings adjoins the car park, turning them into a reinterpretation of the drive-in house: you drive into your home as it were.

 Schiecentrale has enjoyed considerable praise and international media attention.
 Self-confident residents have made their home in Schiecentrale.
-So too has Mei: in the summer of 2013 it relocated to the 16th floor at the top of the building.
+So too has Mei: in the summer of 2013 it relocated from the 16th floor to the 6th floor.
 Visitors are always welcome in our office, and we would be delighted to guide anybody interested around the projects on the Lloydpier.